kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 group by	name
 ```

-wait, what happened to my NULL?
+wait, what happened to my NULLs?
 group by doesn't care about them
 so lets rewrite